huggingface/blog/deploy-tfserving-kubernetes.md

 ```

 GCP offers a variety of machine types to configure the deployment in a
 way you want.
-We encourage you to consult the
+We encourage you to refer to the
 [<u>documentation</u>](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create)
 to know more about it.